-The Financial Performance of the Company for the year ended 31st March 2017 issummarized below:
+The Financial Performance of the Company (Unitech Limited) for thefinancial year ended 31st March 2021 is summarized herein below:

 |Less: Expenses || || |